BioBoost/challenges-cpp/b-fundamentals/05-loops/random-numbers/README.md

 Now change the code to print out 10 random numbers between `0` and `100` (both inclusive) while calculating the sum of the randomly generated numbers.
 No need to use arrays here.
 Use a for-loop construct for this.

-Last also display the average to the user.
+Last also display the sum and average to the user.

 ## Expected Output